🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 What’s the difference between trade date and settlement date?

 The trade date is when an investor initiates a buy or sell order, and the settlement date is when ownership of the underlying security is actually transferred.
-That generally happens two business days after the trade date (also called T+2).
+That now happens one business day after the trade date (also called T+1), owing to an SEC rule change in 2024.

 Is the settlement date the issue date?